Skip to content

 -----END PUBLIC KEY-----

-Just copy and paste it inside your Publick Key field at JIRA.
+Just copy and paste it inside your Public Key field at JIRA.

 Then, click Continue to generate the application.